iconify/iconify/README.md

 If you want to re-install dependencies, run `npm run clean` to clear all repositories (press "Y" to continue), then `npm run bootstrap` to install everything again.

-## License
+## Licence

-Iconify is dual-licensed under Apache 2.0 and GPL 2.0 license.
-You may select, at your option, one of the above-listed licenses.
+Iconify is dual-licensed under Apache 2.0 and GPL 2.0 licence.
+You may select, at your option, one of the above-listed licences.

 `SPDX-License-Identifier: Apache-2.0 OR GPL-2.0`

-This license does not apply to icons.
-Icons are released under different licenses, see each icon set for details.
+This licence does not apply to icons.
+Icons are released under different licences, see each icon set for details.
-Icons available by default are all licensed under some kind of open-source or free license.
+Icons available by default are all licensed under some kind of open-source or free licence.

 © 2020 Iconify OÜ